teateatea/heartbreaker/A/B/C/Rules/Combat Order.md

 If multiple Creatures want to Jump In, they roll Initiative to determine which one acts.

-> This rule may appear to make coordinated attacks and ambushes impossible, but Creatures may **[[Combat Actions#Readying an Action|Ready an Action]]** on their turn if simultaneous action is required.
+> This may appear to make coordinated attacks and ambushes impossible, but Creatures may **[[Combat Actions#Readying an Action|Ready an Action]]** on their turn if simultaneous action is required.
 >
 > For example, multiple Creatures can prepare to strike "as soon as Liliana shoots her arrow," resulting in six arrows being loosed before Liliana needs to nominate the next Creature.

 ___
 ### 4. End of Round
 The End of Round phase occurs, after the last Creature has acted, but before the next Round begins.
-Monsters must make a Morale Check, and combat effects may end (see below for details).
-Then the next Round will begin, and any Creature can be nominated to act.
+Monsters may make a Morale Check now, and combat effects may end.

+Then the next Round will begin, and the last Creature to act can nominate any Creature to act next (and can choose themselves).

 ##### Monster Morale
 *See **[[Morale]]**.*